xinxiaolin123/OccuNet/README.md

 Reuse, redistribution, commercial use, or clinical deployment of the model, code, or weights may be subject to institutional, ethical, patent, and regulatory restrictions.

-Users are responsible for ensuring that any use of this repository complies with applicable laws, institutional policies, data-use agreements, and ethical requirements.
+Users are responsible for ensuring that any use of this repository complies with applicable laws, institutional policies, data-use agreements, third-party software licenses, and ethical requirements.